nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_replication/files_replication.md

 ## Lab Setup

-We have already created File Server in the DR site and migrated files from existing share to xyz-GSO in the previous labs.
-We now will replicate the xyz-GSO share to the DR File Server.
+In the previos labs, We have already created File Server in the DR site and migrated files from existing share to xyz-GSO share.
+We will now replicate the xyz-GSO share to the DR File Server.

 !!!note
-        Make sure you have finished the labs of "Deploy Nutanix Files", "Create SMB Share" & "Share Migration" before this lab.
+        Make sure you have finished the lab section "Deploy Nutanix Files", "Create SMB Share" & "Share Migration" before attempting this section.